-2016 National Youth Leadership Training (NYLT)
+2017 National Youth Leadership Training (NYLT)

-Gilwell Park, Chingford, London, United Kingdom, E4 7QW
+London, United Kingdom, E4 7QW

 When is NYLT?

-Course Start: 1200 | 6 August 2016
+Course Start: 8:00am | 7 August 2017

-Course End: 1200 | 12 August 2016
+Course End: 1200 | 12 August 2017

-Where is NYLT?
+Where is NYLT Being Held?

 What is NYLT?

 The schedule parallels the program month of a typical Scouting unit.
 This might be a month in the life of a troop or a series of meetings leading to an activity in a Venturing crew.
 Participants will sleep in tents and prepare their own meals by teams (formerly known as patrols).
 Every NYLT course operates according to the Scouting ideals of Boy Scouting and Venturing.
 Participants are expected to live by the Scout Oath and Law.

 Participants will finish the course with a toolbox of effective leadership skills they can make their own and use throughout their life.
 Key course concepts include:

-Who may attend NYLT?
+Who Can Attend NYLT?

 - Venturers must be at least 14 and fall within the maximum age allowance for their program.
 They must have completed Crew Officer Orientation and Introduction to Leadership Skills for Crews.